Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzureRmADUser.md

 ```

 ### -Force
-If specified, doesn't ask for confirmation for deleting user.
+If specified, doesn't ask for confirmation for deleting the user.

 ```yaml
 Type: SwitchParameter